sevvandi/netseer_paper/paper/paper.md

 not much work is done when the the quantities of interest has dynamic network structure.)
 `netseer` uses FBA, a mathematical approach used widely in biochemistry for describing networks of chemical reactions.
-We have adapted FBA towards graph prediction [@predictingGraphStruc], which allows for graph prediction involving shrinking and growing in the number of vertices and edges between time-series steps, something that to our knowledge has not been studied before.
+We have adapted FBA towards graph prediction [@predictingGraphStruc], which allows for graph prediction involving growing in the number of vertices and edges between time-series steps, something that to our knowledge has not been studied before.

 Our proposed software, `netseer`, combines time-series forecasting with Flux Balance Analysis (FBA) [@whatIsFlux; @patternsAndDynamics] to predict graph structures.

 Netseer predicts the graph structure in two steps.
-First, the node degrees at a future time step are predicted using standard time series methods.
+First, the vetex degrees at a future time step are predicted using standard time series methods.
-The degree forecasts include the degrees of new, unseen nodes.
+The degree forecasts include the degrees of new, unseen vertices.
-Then the predicted degrees, which correspond to edges are allocated to the nodes using Flux Balance Analysis, an optimisation method used in metabolic network reconstruction.
+Then the predicted degrees, which correspond to edges are allocated to the vertices using Flux Balance Analysis, an optimisation method used in metabolic network reconstruction.
 The technical details of the underlying algorithm are presented in

 The purpose of `netseer` is to provide a novel yet low resource method of predicting graph structures for fields where modelling the future state of dynamic graphs is important,